 Dr. Gracey is a Chartered Clinical Psychologist who trained at the Institute of Psychiatry.
 He has extensive experience of working in NHS settings alongside his private practice.

 David’s main approaches are: Cognitive Behavioural Therapy, Mindfulness and Acceptance & Commitment Therapy.
 His special interests include: treatment for anxiety disorders (panic, obsessive compulsive disorder, social anxiety and phobias) and mindfulness-based approaches to the treatment of depression.

 Stephen Lynch Counselling Psychologist, CPsychol, BPS and HCPC reg.

 Steve is a Chartered Counselling Psychologist with the British Psychological Society and registered with the Health Professions Council (UK).
 He practises Cognitive Behavioural Therapy (CBT), Schema-Focused Therapy, Psychodynamic and Mindfulness Therapy.
-He works within Adult Mental Health in Kensington & Chelsea and in private practice.

 He has a special interest in treating Anxiety Disorders including PTSD, Panic Attacks, Obsessive Compulsive Disorder, Social Anxiety, and Phobias, Depression, Bereavement, Self-Esteem, Relationship Difficulties and Addictions.

 He is also a qualified BPS Supervisor involved with training and supervision of therapeutic practitioners in training.